• Skip to primary navigation

 However, it's not always helpful to find your only casserole pan tied up in the freezer when you're starting another dinner.
 Don't worry, I have good news!
 There is a great way to avoid this problem:

-6. Store the food in the freezer and use your dish as needed!
+- Store the fully frozen casserole in the freezer and use your dish as needed!

 How to freeze a casserole in an aluminum pan